 • Unclear credit requirements: Alliant Credit Union doesn’t provide much insight into the credit score or history you’ll need to qualify for a loan.
 Generally, though, you’ll need an excellent credit score, a solid payment history and a consistent income to qualify for an auto lender’s best rates.

-Alliant Credit Union offers its members many benefits, but there are still some downsides you may want to consider.
+Alliant Credit Union offers its members many benefits, but there are still some downsides to consider.

-Rate discount available for using Alliant’s car buying service
+• Rate discount available for using Alliant’s car buying service and autopay

 Alliant Credit Union offers competitive auto loan rates, but if you want even lower rates, you can use the Alliant Car Buying Service and receive a 0.50% discount on your annual percentage rate (APR).
 Borrowers also have the option of paying their car loan early without a prepayment penalty, which some lenders charge.
 In addition, Alliant offers debt protection plans that allow you to cancel your loan balance or monthly payments in the case of death, disability or involuntary unemployment.